DataScienceINT/knowledge-sharing/conferences/PyData Amsterdam 2024/PyDataAms2024.md

 For that you need a human in the loop: use llm to annotate for a specific task, use only the output to train a specific component (transfer learning).
 Then evaluate against baseline (llm?)
 Refactoring code AND data
-Evaluation of your model is similar to unit testing of your code, should be best practice
-RIE: alternative to RAG (see slide)
-[Window knocking machine test](https://ines.io/blog/window-knocking-machine-test/): when you automate a task previously performed by human, are you building a knocker upper or an alarm clock?
+Evaluation of your model is similar to unit testing of your code, should be best practice RIE (Retrieval via Information Extraction): alternative to RAG (see slide) [Window knocking machine test](https://ines.io/blog/window-knocking-machine-test/): when you automate a task previously performed by human, are you building a knocker upper or an alarm clock?
 Think beyond chat bots
 Chatting with data could replace other approaches but it depends on the scenario.
 One misconception is that you need to add many layers of abstraction - you still need product decisions.